cosmoscout/cosmoscout-vr/plugins/csp-vr-accessibility/README.md

 }
 ```

-Most of the configuration (all options, except for Grid's `falloff` and `texture`) is also available at runtime in the "VR Accessibility" tab in the settings menu.
+Most of the configuration (all options, except for Grid's `offset` and `texture`) is also available at runtime in the "VR Accessibility" tab in the settings menu.

 ### Example Configuration